 My friend Julie, The Techie Teacher, paired her class with another via Skype.
 Her students each had a book buddy to read with.
 They dialed them up in the computer lab, and the students took turns reading the same book with each other.
 Imagine how fun that would be?
 You can also do this via Zoom with other students and with grandparents in another state.
 Imagine the possibilities

 Do you have reluctant readers?
 Well, [this post] from my friend, Emily over at Curious Firsties reminded me of a project we did at a few years ago.
 We had a wonderful retiree who happened to have the most adorable dog (Koby).
 Well, Koby was a cuddle up lapdog who loved to be read to, and several of my students looked forward to spending time with him each week.

 Sometimes live animals are not available or workable if you have a child with allergies.
 Instead, you could also bring in furry stuffed pets for reading time too, and one addition you might include is a slipper wall, a place where the children’s slippers are stored.
 Jillian Starr shared this last week on Facebook, and I love the idea.
 Nothing says cozy like a pair of slippers.
 Just hang your shoe rack up, and bingo…you have a slipper wall.

 Book Bins for Building Stamina

-I’ve shared quite a few options, and if you look through the Pinterest board below, you will find a TON more.
+I’ve shared quite a few ways to celebrate literacy, but there are many other options linked on the Pinterest board I built.
 Parental involvement is so important to student achievement, and it is up to us to make our parents feel warm, welcome, and valued.
-Check out these options for your next schoolwide event.
+Check out these options for your next schoolwide or classroom event.